Best AI Solutions for Portfolio Monitoring in 2026

 How long does it take to implement AI portfolio monitoring?

-For purpose-built PE platforms, expect 4 to 8 weeks for onboarding and configuration.
+For PE-specific platforms, expect 4 to 8 weeks for onboarding and configuration.
 For custom-built systems, the first two or three portfolio companies typically take 6 to 10 weeks, with each additional portco adding 2 to 3 weeks.
 The timeline depends on data access.
 If your portfolio companies' finance teams cooperate on API access, the process moves fast.
 If you are working with legacy systems that require manual export configuration, it takes longer.

 Is our portfolio company data safe with AI monitoring?